solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

         let cpi_ctx = CpiContext::new_with_signer(
             ctx.accounts.compression_program.to_account_info(), // SPL Account Compression program
             Modify {
-                authority: ctx.accounts.tree_authority.to_account_info(), // The PDA authority for the Merkle tree
+                authority: ctx.accounts.tree_authority.to_account_info(), // The PDA authority for the
                 merkle_tree: ctx.accounts.merkle_tree.to_account_info(),  // The Merkle tree account to modify
                 noop: ctx.accounts.log_wrapper.to_account_info(),        // The Noop program for logging data },